 Additionally, political and societal friction has triggered much uncertainty in the economy as a whole, which inevitably impacts jobs and employment levels.

 A Stanford University study released in June indicated that some 42% of the U.S. labor force worked from home.
-This seemingly overnight change in how companies do business has transformed many downstream processes, and we will begin to see these new ways of operating become normal in 2021.
+This seemingly overnight change in how companies do business has transformed many downstream processes, and we will begin to see these new ways of operating become normal.

 Working from home